Francesco-Grilli/MiddlewareTech2022/README.md

 - Make tool[^make-tool]

 #### Mosquitto configuration
-- Modify the configuration file of mosquitto with `sudo nano /etc/mosquitto/mosquitto.conf`
+- Modify the configuration file of mosquitto with `sudo nano /etc/mosquitto/mosquitto.conf` by adding:
-- Add
 	- `connection bridge-01`
 	- `address mqtt.neslab.it:3200`
 	- `topic # out 0`
 	- `topic # in 0`
+- Save configuration file
-- Save the file and restart the service `sudo service mosquitto restart`
+- Restart the service typing `sudo service mosquitto restart`

 #### Launching the simulation
 - Move the content of `Project1-Contiki` inside your contiki installation folder (from now on referenced as `CONTIKI`)